Demand for COVID-19 tests in Richmond continues to soar as cases rise after holidays

 Local health and government officials have urged caution during the holiday season this month to limit the surge of new cases.

-Long said Tuesday that knowing the risks for immunocompromised and unvaccinated people is important, but that people can safely gather in small numbers while taking certain precautions such as testing, staying several feet apart from each other and mask wearing.
+Long said Tuesday that knowing the risks for immunocompromised and unvaccinated people is important, but that people can safely gather in small numbers while taking certain precautions such as testing, staying several feet apart from one another and wearing masks.

 “Knowing your risk and the risk of others around you can help you determine which other safety measures to layer on during the gathering,” she said.